-Has buying a custom picture frame ever been more convenient?
-We think not.
-Instead of lugging your painting to a custom frame shop—which are now fewer and farther between—with online frame shops you can simply view, click and order.
+Has buying anything online ever been more convenient?
+We think not, and that applies to picture frames and supplies as well.
+Instead of lugging your painting or print to a custom frame shop—which might not be an option for you—with online frame shops you can simply view, click and order.
 Even though it’s easier, there are some common mistakes almost everyone makes when ordering a custom frame online, especially if it’s their first time.

 1. Choosing high-grade materials when you don’t need them.